-Junior Reserve Officers Training Corps II (JROTC II)
+Junior Reserve Officers Training Corps II (JROTC II) Course #: 452100

-Prerequisite: JROTC I Grade Level (s): 9-12
+Length of time/Credits: 1 Year: 10 credits Prerequisite: JROTC I Grade Level (s): 9-12

 Description: This course is the second level of the AJROTC program.
 The objectives in this course are to educate and train high school cadets in citizenship, promote community service, instill responsibility, character, and self-discipline, and provide instruction in leadership theory and application.
 The AJROTC program is grounded in the Army core values of Loyalty Duty, Respect, Selfless Service, Honor, Integrity and Personal Courage.
 The curriculum emphasizes the Army's heritage and traditions, the development of military science.